Woodland, Washington • Opening Spring 2027

 Winter and summer steelhead runs on the Lewis River provide some of the best trout fishing in Washington State.
 Steelhead are prized for their strength and the challenge they present to anglers.

-Fly fishing for salmon and steelhead on the Lewis River Washington near Portland
+Bald eagles fishing for salmon on the Lewis River near Portland Washington

 Lewis River Golf Course: Right Next Door

-Lewis River Golf Course sits immediately adjacent to Lewis River Estate & Gardens — the only luxury estate in the Portland-Vancouver region where guests can walk directly from their accommodations to a full golf course without a car or shuttle.
+Lewis River Golf Course sits immediately adjacent to the property — the only luxury estate in the Portland-Vancouver region where guests can walk directly from their accommodations to a full golf course without a car or shuttle.

-This adjacency makes Lewis River Estate & Gardens uniquely suited for golf getaways, corporate golf events, wedding party rounds, and anyone who wants the fishing-and-golf combination in one destination.
+This adjacency makes the estate uniquely suited for golf getaways, corporate golf events, wedding party rounds, and anyone who wants the fishing-and-golf combination in one destination.

 • Walk from your villa or glamping dome directly to the course